ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    7    |    15    |    23    |    63    |

     The second iteration will then follow.
 First, MM blocks 0 to 23 will all be hits, only changing the age of the cache block.
     Then, MM blocks 24 to 30 will be inserted.
 These blocks will result in misses.
-Therefore they will replace Sets 0 to 6 in Block 2.
+Therefore they will replace Block 2 in Sets 0 to 6.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |
 | :-----: | :-------: | :-------: | :-------: | :-------: |